NEC Baby Formula Lawsuits (Necrotizing Enterocolitis)

 Case Overview

 Necrotizing enterocolitis (NEC) is a devastating and often fatal intestinal disease that primarily affects premature infants.
-Scientific research has established a strong link between cow's milk-based infant formulas and fortifiers—manufactured by companies like Abbott Laboratories (Similac) and Mead Johnson (Enfamil)—and the development of NEC in premature babies.
+Scientific research has repeatedly associated cow's milk-based infant formulas and fortifiers—manufactured by companies like Abbott Laboratories (Similac) and Mead Johnson (Enfamil)— with an increased risk of developing NEC in premature babies.
 Despite decades of evidence, these manufacturers continued to aggressively market their products to hospitals and NICUs without adequate warnings about the NEC risk.

 Health Risks & Injuries